- Adobe Acrobat Reader is the native software for reading and annotating PDF documents.

 Although Windows 10 provides a PDF reader, many users still want the usefulness of Adobe Reader.
 The PDF reader that made history is now available for Windows 10 users.
 The app is free to download from the Windows 10 Store and other Adobe products.

 The in-built reader in Windows for pdf files isn’t that great, to be honest, and what I hate the most about it is the black background and narrow width of open files.

-Adobe Reader is a tool that many missed in Windows 10, Windows 8.
-It has been the main tool for opening PDF documents for many years, and with the occasion of the Windows 8, Windows 10 release, it has received a facelift that is more suitable for the Modern UI.
+Adobe Reader is a tool that many missed in Windows 10.
+It has been the main tool for opening PDF documents for many years, and with the occasion of the Windows 10 release, it has received a facelift that is more suitable for the Modern UI.
 It’ll work like a charm, especially on touch-enabled devices.

-In the file browser, you have the possibility to search your SkyDrive content, and we hope the future will bring integration to other cloud storage services like Google Drive, Dropbox or Box.com, but for now, it has plenty of uses and it’s a must have app for your Windows 8 computer.
+In the file browser, you can search your SkyDrive content, and we hope the future will bring integration to other cloud storage services like Google Drive, Dropbox, or Box.com, but for now, it has plenty of uses, and it’s a must-have app for your Windows 8 computer.
 Here’s how the official description goes: